sneedragon/exocore/_journal/2024-11-03 - I like my computer.md

 While there were a few good reasons, like it being supposedly better for working with Godot (which I decided to make Project Remiworld in, after RPGMaker has turned out to be more of a burden than a crutch) ultimately it was just spontaneous and on a whim.

 This was not the first time, as over the years I must have tried it out at least 3 times in total.
 So far I had tried out Linux Mint (Debian Editon)[¹] multiple times, failed on plain Arch because I couldn't get my Sound to work among other things, failed to install Gentoo because I didn't have LAN, had constant *krashes* on KDE Neon after using it for almost a month(!), etc etc.
 Every time I ended up going back to Windows.
-Especially the releases of modified versions  of it, that rip out Microsofts Telemetry and whatever janky, broken garbage their outsourced indian "engineers" manage to cobble together, starting with the [Ameliorated Windows Project/](https://ameliorated.io/) up to my favorite [RevisionOS](https://revi.cc/) - which I still install on any friends or relatives PC whenever I have to play tech support for them.
+Especially the releases of modified versions  of it, that rip out Microsofts Telemetry and whatever janky, broken garbage their outsourced indian "engineers" manage to cobble together, starting with the [Ameliorated Windows Project/](https://ameliorated.io/) up to my favorite [RevisionOS](https://revi.cc/)[²] - which I still install on any friends or relatives PC whenever I have to play tech support for them.

-> They don't offer an .ISO anymore - only the post-install playbook-script.
-> Luckily I still have the latest .ISO they published.

-[¹]: I liked [Linux Mint](https://abriefhistory.org/?p=774), but I have a dislike for Ubuntu, so I chose the Debian Version.
+[¹]I liked [Linux Mint](https://abriefhistory.org/?p=774), but I have a dislike for Ubuntu, so I chose the Debian Version.
 Unfortunately a lot of packages are out of date, which also ironically makes it especially hard for a beginner to follow guides and such.

+[²]They don't offer an .ISO anymore - only the post-install playbook-script.
+	Luckily I still have the latest .ISO they published.

 ## I use Arch, btw.